geekymoose/dotfiles/README.md

 ## Install

-All the required packages are listed in the `pkglist.txt` file (archlinux).
+All the required packages are listed in the `pkglist.txt` file (Archlinux).
 You can comment any package from the file to skip its install.

 ```bash